astronova001/astronova001/README.md

 ### ⚡ Fun fact:

-A new JavaScript framework is created approximately every week, but React is still one of the most loved by developers worldwide!"/
+A new JavaScript framework is created approximately every week, but React is still one of the most loved by developers worldwide!"

 <img src="https://github.com/astronova001/astronova001/blob/main/Scrat_final.gif" width="550" />